 The start of the academy day

 All students should arrive at school by 8:40am - any student arriving between 8:40am and 9:00am will be marked as late.
 Any student arriving after 9:00am will be marked as Unauthorised Late; this is when Lipson Cooperative Academy closes its register.
-If punctuality is a reoccurring problem, then your child will make up the time lost by attending a detention facilitated by the Head of Guild.
+If punctuality is a reoccurring problem, then your child will make up the time lost by attending a detention facilitated by the Head of Year.

 Holiday Leave in term time Celebration

 Lipson Cooperative Academy closes for 70 days of holidays each academic year and we would expect all parents/carers to take their family holidays whilst the academy is closed.
 Any parent wanting to take their child on a leave of absence from school should inform the Principal by completing a Request For Absence Form.
 The application will be looked at on an individual basis and you will be informed by letter of the outcome.
 However amendments to the Education (Pupil Registration) (England) Regulations 2006 make it clear that Headteachers/Principals will not grant any leave of absence during term time unless there are exceptional circumstances.
 Any holiday or leave taken without permission from the Principal will be unauthorised and legal action will be sought from the Local Authority.

 Should your child be too ill to attend school would you please contact us on the first day of absence where ever possible before 9.00am, telephone number : 01752 671318.
 Please keep us informed of your child’s progress.
 If your child is to be off for 3 days or more we will require medical evidence from your G.P. i.e. an appointment card or letter from doctor or hospital stating your child is too ill to attend school.
 Telephone calls are made to every parent/carer of a student who is absent from school each morning.
 If we cannot make contact, a truancy call message alert will be sent.